LLMTesting-Ojiken/FRT/README.md

 # FRT

-**FRT (Function-Level Reconstruction Testing)** is an automated testing framework for detecting **logic bugs** in Database Management Systems (DBMSs).
-It is built on the observation that many built-in SQL functions admit multiple **semantically equivalent** formulations.
+**FRT (Function-Level Semantic Reconstruction Testing)** is an automated testing framework for detecting **logic bugs** in Database Management Systems (DBMSs).
+It is built on the observation that many SQL functions admit multiple **semantically equivalent** formulations.
 FRT systematically reconstructs SQL functions into equivalent variants and validates their consistency through differential execution.

 Unlike existing DBMS testing approaches that primarily focus on query-level or predicate-level semantic validation, FRT performs **function-level semantic equivalence reconstruction**, enabling it to exercise diverse execution paths and expose subtle implementation bugs in DBMS function implementations.